 After owning and testing both, here’s what you need to know;

-- The LectroFan Evo is much more energy-efficient and can be powered from both AC power & USB power.
+- The LectroFan Evo is much more energy-efficient and can be powered by both AC power & USB power.
 The classic Marpac Dohm can only be used with a standard wall outlet.

 - Both are available with other color options including black.